top of page

 After Berlin, Iva moved to Manchester, where she spent time recording music and immersing herself in the city’s cultural scene, exploring one of the UK’s historic musical landscapes.
 Her journey eventually led her to London.

-This approach reflects Iva’s broader identity as a multidisciplinary artist.
 Alongside her music career she has mastered the craft of tattooing and maintains a visual art practice that includes mixed-media canvas works presented through her online gallery.
+She has also started a jewelry collection combined with unique pieces from Morocco belongon to the Berber and Touareg tribes and culture.

 Within this vision, every performance, artwork, and interaction becomes part of a larger ceremony.
 As she sees it, life itself is a ritual—one that can be approached consciously, creatively, and with deep reverence for the transformative power of art.